Tuesday, June 27, 2017

 The slave trade in Eastern Europe gradually faded, as the control exercised by the emerging structure of European states became stronger.
 The spreading of Christianity also caused a decline in slave trade during the medieval period.
 Slave trade within Europe declined already in the early medieval period, but in regions bordering on Islamic countries, slave trade continued up until the pre-modern period.
 Source: Why did Medieval Slave Traders go to Finland?
 APRIL 17, 2014 BY MEDIEVALISTS.NET

-Estonia a last stronghold against Christianization
+The Baltics as the last stronghold against Christianization in Europe

 Livonian latency and mutations